-- There were systems in place to check equipment had been serviced regularly, including the dental air compressor, autoclaves, fire extinguishers, dental laser and the X-ray equipment. - We found the dentists and dental hygienists regularly assessed each patient's gum health and dentists took X-rays at appropriate intervals. - The practice kept up to date with current guidelines when considering the care and treatment needs of patients. - The practice placed a strong emphasis on the promotion of oral and general health.
-Appropriate information and advice was available according to patients' individual needs. - Staff had been trained to handle emergencies and appropriate medicines and life-saving equipment were readily available. - Patients received clear explanations about their proposed treatment, costs, benefits and risks and were involved in making decisions about it. - Patients were treated with dignity and respect and confidentiality was maintained. - The appointment system met the needs of patients and waiting times were kept to a minimum.
+- There was an induction programme for staff to follow which ensured they were skilled and competent in delivering safe and effective care and support to patients. - The practice ensured staff maintained the necessary skills and competence to support the needs of patients. - There were effective systems in place to reduce the risk and spread of infection.
+We found the treatment rooms and equipment were visibly clean. - There were systems in place to check equipment had been serviced regularly, including the dental air compressor, autoclaves, fire extinguishers and the X-ray equipment. - We found the dentists regularly assessed each patient's gum health and dentists took X-rays at appropriate intervals. - The practice kept up to date with current guidelines when considering the care and treatment needs of patients. - The practice placed an emphasis on the promotion of oral and general health and the prevention of dental disease.
+Appropriate information and advice was available according to patients' individual needs. - Staff had been trained to handle emergencies and appropriate medicines and life-saving equipment were readily available. - Patients received clear explanations about their proposed treatment, and its costs, benefits and risks and were involved in making decisions about it. - Patients were treated with dignity and respect and confidentiality was maintained. - The appointment system met the needs of patients and waiting times were kept to a minimum. - There was an effective complaints system and the practice was open and transparent with patients if a mistake had been made.